lynEcho/NBR-fairness/README.md

 * Step 1: Predict and save the results using the following commands:
 ```
 cd tifuknn
-python tifuknn_new.py ../../jsondata/dunnhumby_history.json ../../jsondata/dunnhumby_future.json ../../keyset/dunnhumby_keyset_0.json 900 0.9 0.6 0.2 3 20
+python tifuknn_new.py ../jsondata/dunnhumby_history.json ../jsondata/dunnhumby_future.json ../keyset/dunnhumby_keyset_0.json 100 0.9 0.9 0.1 7 20 0
 ...
-python tifuknn_new.py ../../jsondata/tafeng_history.json ../../jsondata/tafeng_future.json ../../keyset/tafeng_keyset_0.json 300 0.9 0.7 0.7 7 20
+python tifuknn_new.py ../jsondata/tafeng_history.json ../jsondata/tafeng_future.json ../keyset/tafeng_keyset_0.json 300 0.9 0.9 0.1 11 20 0
 ...
-python tifuknn_new.py ../../jsondata/instacart_history.json ../../jsondata/instacart_future.json ../../keyset/instacart_keyset_0.json 900 0.9 0.7 0.9 3 20
+python tifuknn_new.py ../jsondata/instacart_history.json ../jsondata/instacart_future.json ../keyset/instacart_keyset_0.json 900 0.9 0.6 0.7 3 20 0
 ```
-Predicted file name: {dataset}_pred{foldk}.json
+Predicted file name: {dataset}_pred.json, {dataset}_rel.json

 ## Evaluation
-Once we got the reommended basket of the model/algorithm on all datasets, you can use our scripts in the evalution folder to evaluate performance w.r.t. repetition and exploration.
+Once we got the reommended basket of the model/algorithm on all datasets, you can use our scripts in the evalution folder to evaluate fairness and accuracy of these NBR methods.

-Note that, each method will save their results to their own pred folder.
+Note that, each method will save their results to their own results folder.

 ### Performance